dbashford/mimosa-testem-require/README.md

 For more information regarding Mimosa, see http://mimosa.io

+Note: To use mimosa-testem-require with mimosa `v1.0.0-rc.3`, you need mimosa-testem-require `v0.6.5`

 ## Docs, bah, show me some code!

 Check out the [MimosaTestem demo app](https://github.com/dbashford/MimosaTestem) to see this module in action.